Tbrennan6/IcelandicNow/docs/05_simple_sentences/05_singular_personal_pronouns.md

 Person 1: Talarðu **íslensku**? - (Do you speak Icelandic?)\
 Person 2: Nei, ég tala **hana** ekki. - (No, I don't speak it.)

-*Tip: The overwhelming majoirty of languages in Icelandic are weak feminine words (e.g., enska, sænska, franska).*
+*Tip: The overwhelming majority of languages in Icelandic are weak feminine words (e.g., "enska", "sænska", "franska").*

 **Conversation 3:**\
 Person 1: Gefur hann **henni** köku? - (Does he give her a cake?)\